pairofdocs/d2s_edit_recalc/README.md

 - Reset the izual quest
 - Reset the hell forge quest
 - Reset the larzuk item socket quest
+- Set your character's Map ID / Seed (like the `-seed` launch option in LoD)

 ## Usage